GAIA-X4PLC-AAD/idsa-environment/idsa/src/docker-compose/connector-example/README.md

 ### Example Usage

-The following examples demonstrates the usage and shows some base commands:
+The following examples demonstrate the usage and show some base commands:

 Read Self Description of the Connectors:
 ```sh